sofroniewn/mesoscope/README.md

 mesoscope summarize input/ output/
 ```

 This will create a folder `output` with the summary images.
 Type `mesoscope summarize -h` to see other options.
 The summary images include a mean image and a local correlation image.
-The neighborhood of the local correlation can be set with `--size`.
+The neighborhood of the local correlation can be set with the `--size` option.

 # use as a module